StarWhiz/MySQL_Java_Connector_Project/README.md

 How to setup using Eclipse

+I. Importing to Eclipse

+1. File -> Import... -> General -> Existing Projects Into Workspace... -> Select root directory
+-> Browse... -> "Locationofthisgithubdirectory\cs157a\OnlineStore" -> Finish
+2. It's important to choose "Online Store" which is inside cs157a.
+Don't import "cs157a"

-To Add JDBC Driver in Eclipse
+II.
+To Add JDBC Driver in Eclipse (This step is not necssary if import is done correctly!)

 1. Right-click on Project "OnlineStore"
 2. Click Properties